A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Specific entropy, Dirichlet forms and proof of Lemma

-for some positive constant $C$, where we have used the change of variables \eqref{change_stir} for the first equality and next to last inequality, \eqref{ineq2} with $A=N/2$ for the first and second inequalities (there we have first expanded the square), and \eqref{Rij-Taylor} twice with \eqref{eq:cC} for the last inequality. \item[\textit{(ii)}] Because the restriction of $\widehat\theta$ to $\Gamma$ is equal to $\widehat b$ (see \eqref{b-for-rev}), \eqref{change_jump1}--\eqref{change_jump3} yield that the measure $\nu_{\widehat \theta}^N$ is reversible with respect to the operator $L_{\widehat b ,N}$. \end{itemize} \end{consequence} \textit{Step 2: Bound on $\Omega_1$}.
-We decompose the generator $\mathcal L_{N,n+1}$ into a part associated to exchanges within $\Lambda_{N,n}$ and a part associated to exchanges at the boundaries, that is, denoting
+for some positive constant $C$, where we have used the change of variables formula \eqref{change_stir} for the first equality and last but one inequality, \eqref{ineq2} with $A=N/2$ for the first and second inequalities (there we have first expanded the square), and \eqref{Rij-Taylor} twice with \eqref{eq:cC} for the last inequality. \item[\textit{(ii)}] Because the restriction of $\widehat\theta$ to $\Gamma$ is equal to $\widehat b$ (see \eqref{b-for-rev}), \eqref{change_jump1}--\eqref{change_jump3} yield that the measure $\nu_{\widehat \theta}^N$ is reversible with respect to the operator $L_{\widehat b ,N}$. \end{itemize} \end{consequence} \textit{Step 2: Bound on $\Omega_1$}.
+We decompose the generator $\mathcal L_{N,n+1}$ into a part associated to exchanges within $\Lambda_{N,n}$ and a part associated to exchanges at the boundaries, that is,